viaacode/sip-specification/sip_structure/5_structure_package.md

 ***Requirements***

-- The `preservation.xml` file MUST contain a PREMIS object for each IE in the SIP.
+- The `premis.xml` file MUST contain a PREMIS object for each IE in the SIP.
-- Each PREMIS object in the `preservation.xml` MUST contain a unique identifier.
+- Each PREMIS object in the `premis.xml` MUST contain a unique identifier, shared with the corresponding `dc_*.xml` file in the `/descriptive` directory.
 - The `preservation.xml` file SHOULD contain PREMIS events detailing, a.o., the creation and each modification of the SIP as a whole.

 ## /representations (directory)

-The `/representations` directory contains a separate `/representation_*` (where `*` is a positive integer) directory for each representation of (the) IE(s) of the package level.
+The `/representations` directory contains a separate `/representation_*` (where `*` is a positive integer increasing by 1 for each additional representation) directory for each representation of (the) IE(s) of the package level.

 ***Requirements***